 “Cult” is not good

 Sometimes the label “cult” is just a metaphor, like when you are talking about veneration and devotion directed toward a particular figure or an object.
 Like “the cult of Elvis.”
 But that kind of odd devotion can turn religious too.
 For instance, my dear St. Francis is credited for starting eucharistic adoration in Italy which is veneration for an object: the “host” for the presence of Jesus.
-I suspect people thought he was a cult leader.
+I suspect some people thought he was a cult leader.

 Most times “cult” is used to label a relatively small group of people having religious beliefs or practices regarded by others as strange or sinister – like “a network of Satan-worshiping cults.”
 I suppose the relatively small Brethren in Christ, as a whole, is considered strange or sinister by somebody.
 There are quite a few members of Circle of Hope who would be disappointed if we were not considered strange, but I don’t think they would like to be seen as sinister.
 In the Roman Empire, Christians in general were sometimes considered a cult because they worshiped Jesus rather than the Roman gods.
 In South Philly there are a lot of Catholics who think Protestants in general are part of a cult and vice versa.